-Figure 19.
-Full-time equivalent staff, by occupational category: Fall 2016
+Figure 21.
+Full-time equivalent staff, by occupational category: Fall 2017

 NOTE: Graduate assistants are not included.
 For calculation details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2017, Human Resources component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Human Resources component.

-Figure 20.
-Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2016-17 institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2017, Human Resources component.
+Figure 22.
+Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2017-18

 NOTE: See Methodology Notes for more details on average salary.
-N is the number of
+N is the number of institutions in the comparison group.
+Medians are not reported for comparison groups with less than three values.